Companies can now directly list their securities in foreign jurisdictions: FM Nirmala Sitharaman

-Private companies, which list their non-convertible debentures on stock exchanges, will now not be regarded as listed companies, she added.
+Private companies, which list their non-convertible debentures on stock exchanges, will now not be regarded as listed companies, FM Nirmala Sitharaman added.

 Announcing the fifth and final tranche of stimulus measures, Union Finance Minister Nirmala Sitharaman said direct listing of securities by Indian public companies will now be permissible in foreign jurisdictions.
 Private companies, which list their non-convertible debentures on stock exchanges, will now not be regarded as listed companies, she added.